-Mechanical Technology try requirement but 10MTE preferred e consistently demonstrated unsafe behaviour in Year 10 MTE, may be refused entry in the S acred Heart Certificate Sacred Heart Торіс Descriptor Assessments Certificate Engineering/Industrial health and safety requirements Demonstrate knowledge of Engineering/Industrial safety requirements.
+Mechanical Technology requirement but 10MTE preferred nsistently demonstrated unsafe behaviour in Year 10 MTE, may be refused entry in the gramme Sacred Heart Торіс Descriptor Assessments Certificate Engineering/Industrial health and safety requirements Demonstrate knowledge of Engineering/Industrial safety requirements.
 Apply Engineering/Industrial safety requirements in a practical setting.
 11MTE Major Practical Project - Manufacture the front forks for a pocket motor bike Use Tools/Machines/Fabricating and Joining Techniques correctly to produce a functioning set of Motor Bike forks.
 Complete the Motor Bike Forks to specification.
-Assessments will be based on a combination HOD: Mr Chris Edey Major Practical Project - Design and develor a handlebar bracket for the motor bike from fork assembly of practical tasks, assignments and evidence
+Assessments will be based on a combination HOD: Mr Chris Edey Major Practical Project - Design and develop a handlebar bracket for the motor bike front fork assembly Confirm and Design the specification of the Handle Bar bracket to be produced.
+Outline the Skills and tools to be used in the development of the Handle Bar bracket.
+Functionally Model and test out techniques and processes.
+Complete and test the Handle Bar Brackets to Specification. of practical tasks, assignments and evidence